shoexue/justinxue-portfolio/src/content/jobs/_content/uoft.md

 url: https://www.utoronto.ca
 ---

-- Conducted research under Dr. Khai Truong's supervision to develop a software platform designed to train users in conducting interviews for Human-Centered Design
+- Working with Dr. Khai Truong to build a cool platform that helps people get better at conducting Human-Centered Design interviews without the stress of practicing on real humans
-- Engineered interactive interview bots leveraging Retrieval-Augmented Generation and GPT-based models to simulate realistic interview scenarios
+- Created lifelike interview bots using RAG architecture, LangChain, and GPT-4 models that respond dynamically to user questions and provide realistic conversational feedback